sortecoevo/sortee/content/awards.md

 &nbsp;

 **Contact**
-Inquiries may be directed to Malgorzata lagisz Kelly at losialagisz@gmail.com (please note that the nominations should be submitted via links to online submission forms, as provided below award descriptions).
+Inquiries may be directed to Malgorzata Lagisz at losialagisz@gmail.com (please note that the nominations should be submitted via links to online submission forms, as provided below award descriptions).

 &nbsp;